MichaelSasser/matrix-python.github.io/content/blog/2020/test-post.md

 ---
 title: "Test Post"
 description: "This is a temporary test post"
+lead:
-lead: "This is a temporary test post, used to test the new blog.
+  "This is a temporary test post, used to test the new blog.
 In order to do this, the post must remain in this place until the test is complete.
   Afterwards the post can be deleted."
 date: 2020-10-31T05:05:42+02:00
 lastmod: 2020-10-31T05:05:42+02:00
 draft: true
 weight: 50
 images: []
 contributors: ["Michael Sasser"]
-categories: ["website", "matrix" , "foo"]
+categories: ["website", "matrix", "foo"]
-tags: ["beta", "best", "bad", "bold", "bass", "brass", "baby", "boring", "banana", "beyond", "baseball", "bellman", "bell"]
+tags:
+  [
+    "beta",
+    "best",
+    "bad",
+    "bold",
+    "bass",
+    "brass",
+    "baby",
+    "boring",
+    "banana",
+    "beyond",
+    "baseball",
+    "bellman",
+    "bell",
+  ]
 ---

 But for now, the post is needed and might not be removed until release.